Our research is editorially independent but we may earn a commission for purchases made through our links.

 Home to Blue Springs State Park and Family Fun Town, Orange City is a family-friendly destination perfect for families who want to have a lot of fun without the hefty price tag.
 Visitors can swim, boat or fish in St. Johns River’s biggest spring in Blue Springs State Park, where its forested banks and pale blue waters offer the perfect combination for a summer getaway.
 Head to Deland’s Museum of Florida Art for Florida-based artwork, go swimming and snorkeling through Wekiwa Springs State Park, or visit endangered animals in the Central Flordia Zoo & Botanical Gardens just 20 minutes away.

-An underrated vacation destination, Sarasota packs a lot of punch for its size.
+An underrated vacation destination, Sarasota packs a lot of punch for its small size.
 With eight islands tucked away on the Gulf coast of Florida, visitors will find plenty of attractions to fill an itinerary.
 Explore the unique circus memorabilia at John and Mable Ringling Museum of Art, view colorful displays at Marie Selby Botanical Garden or observe marine life at Mote Marine Laboratory and Aquarium.
 Outdoor enthusiasts won’t want to pass up a day at Siesta Key Beach or Lido Key, while Myakka River State Park offers abundant wildlife viewing.

 Situated along Florida’s Space Coast, Melbourne offers a wide variety of low-cost activities the entire family can enjoy.
 One of the cities biggest attractions is Sebastian Inlet State Park.
 A beautiful stretch of barrier island, the park is perfect for surfing, swimming, snorkeling and fishing.
 Wander through the Historic Downtown Melbourne to find shopping and restaurants, while visitors here are also a short drive from the loggerhead turtles nesting area at the Archie Carr National Wildlife Refuge and NASA’s launch complex at Kennedy Space Center.